 - Fulldome film

-Watch as we compare the diameters of the Earth, Moon, and Mars, and show you how to determine the distances between these celestial objects.
+We begin with an interactive demonstration, Learn About Size and Distance in Our Solar System.
+Watch as we compare the diameters of the Earth, Moon and Mars, and show you how to determine the distances between these celestial objects.
 As the lights go down, we show you how to navigate the current night sky.
-Learn how to identify constellations, asterisms, planets, and more!
+Learn how to identify constellations, asterisms, planets and more!

-Programming for Wayne State University groups
+Wayne State groups

 Wayne State University registered student organizations, departments and other groups may reserve the planetarium for events or organize private planetarium shows for your group at zero or minimal cost depending on circumstances.
-Please contact us for details.